-When sitting as the Control Release Authority, the Commission's responsibility is to maintain the prison population at its lawful capacity and at the same time keep the most violent offenders in prison for as long as possible within the sentence imposed.
+When sitting as the Control Release Authority, the Commission's responsibility is to maintain the prison population at its lawful capacity and at the same time keep the most violent offenders in prison for as long as possible within the court-imposed sentence.

-The Control Release section plans, organizes and directs the Control Release Program activities on a statewide basis.
-This section also provides quality control monitoring for new and on-going control release activities.
-This section is also responsible for the data entry of control release and conditional release information.
+The Control Release section plans, organizes and directs the Control Release Program activities on a statewide basis; provides quality control monitoring for new and on-going control release activities; and is responsible for entering control release actions.

-The Control Release Administrator, together with Department of Corrections staff, analyzes projected prison admissions and bed space availability.
-Weekly recommendations are made to the Commission concerning control release date advancements necessary to maintain the prison population within the statutory limit and avoid the application of provisional release credits.
+The Control Release Administrator and Department of Corrections staff, analyze projected prison admissions and bed space availability.
+Weekly recommendations are made to the Commission concerning control release date advancements necessary to maintain the prison population within the statutory limit.